evacchi/scribbles/kogito-quarkus-scaffolding.md

-# Kogito Quarkus Extension Design
+# Scaffolding Code in Kogito with Quarkus

 The Kogito code generation process is "staged"; each stage is responsible for a different business asset (e.g. Processes, Rules, etc.).
 [Read more in this blog post][blog].
 In the following: